 What about anonymous reviewers?

 Actually, no reviewers are anonymous to us.
-TrustRadius authenticates all reviewers via LinkedIn.
-We give reviewers the option to remain unnamed to the general public, and approximately 30% of reviewers choose this option.
+TrustRadius authenticates all reviewers via LinkedIn or their work email address.
+We give reviewers the option to remain unnamed to the general public, and approximately 40% of reviewers choose this option.
 Allowing anonymity encourages candor among our reviewers.
 Reviewers who have chosen to remain anonymous are shown as “Verified User."
 We include useful metadata about the reviewer to help you understand the reviewer’s context, including company size, industry, department, and title.